leeoniya/transformation-matrix-js/readme.md

 various transformations such as rotate, scale, translate, skew, add, subtract and multiply.

-It's very useful if you need to track or create transforms and need to apply the transforms to custom points or point arrays.
+It's intended for situations where you need to track or create transforms and want to apply it permanently/manually to your own points.

 The matrix can optionally synchronize a canvas 2D context object so the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.

 No dependencies.

 Usage
 -----

-Include the script and create a new instance like:
+Just include the script and create a new instance like:

     var matrix = new Matrix([context]);